Easy Macaron Recipe for Beginners

 - gel food coloring

-- Make a double boiler and whisk sugar and egg white in a heat-safe mixing bowl over a pan of simmering water.
-Whisk by hand until the sugar is melted and when you rub the mixture between your fingers and you can’t feel any granules.
+- Make or use a double boiler and whisk sugar and egg white in a heat-safe mixing bowl over a pan of simmering water.
+Whisk by hand until the sugar has melted and when you rub the mixture between your fingers and you should not feel any granules.

-- Place in a mixer and whisk at low speed first, then medium until it's a stiff, shiny ribbon-like consistency.
+- Place the egg and sugar mixture into the bowl of a stand mixer and whisk at low speed first, then medium until it's a stiff, shiny ribbon-like consistency.
 Touch the bottom of the pan to make sure it's cool, then you know it's ready.
 If it's not cool, your butter will melt and the filling will be runny.
-Be Patient ?
+Be Patient.

 - Switch to low speed again and add cubes of butter a little at a time making sure it is combined after each addition.